Family research in Campagna, Campania, Italy

 S. BARTOLOMEO APOSTOLO – Via S.Bartolomeo Apostolo

-(Remember that archives are not open to public and officers and priests are not required by law to give you access to the local archives)
+Remember that archives are not open to the general public and officers or priests are not required by law to grant direct access to the records.

-If you need a professional help from our local genealogist in Campagna area , write to campagna@italianside.com or fill the form here.
+If you need professional support from our local genealogist in the Campagna area, write to campagna@italianside.com or fill the form here.
+Our expert will study your request and reply with a research plan and a quote tailored to your family history.

-Here below you can read the messages received from other visitors in Campagna forum:
+Messages from other visitors in Campagna

-12 thoughts on “Genealogy in Campagna”
+12 comments on “Genealogy in Campagna”

 1. Grandfather passed in 2008.
 I don’t know where to begin with a church.
 He came to America when he was 18.
 In.
 1905.
 I have the manifesto with his marriage certificate but he was married in BY